Android4Lumia/android4lumia.github.io/faq.md

 ### Can i do this on my main phone/is this stable?

-**Don't** do this in your main phone, this isn't 100% stable and not all things are working (like SIM cards).
+**Don't** do this in your main phone, this isn't 100% stable and all things aren't working (like cellular networks, camera, some SD cards, etc).

 ### Are non-original touchscreens supported?

 **No**.
 Only original touchscreens are supported.
 It isn't easy to calibrate other touchscreens.

+### In TWRP my touchscreen doesn't works, it vibrates.

+That means you don't have an original touchscreen.
+Go back to Windows Phone.

+### Are the WiFi and Bluetooth working?

+Yes.
+WiFi and Bluetooth are working.

+### Can i install Google Play Services and Play Store?

+Yes, you can.
+But if you do that, the phone will run very slow.
+We don't recommend you to do this.

 ### I want to go back to Windows Phone but i don't made a backup